FACTION BRIEF

 Not a Cult

 No leader, no doctrine, no rituals, no initiation.
-Seekers don't recruit or worship anything.
+Seekers don't recruit.
+They don't worship anything.
+They share information because knowledge hoarding serves no one.

 Not a Faction